angular/angular-cli/packages/angular/schematics/README.md

 | **Sink**       | The final destination of all `Action`s. |

 # Tooling
 Schematics is a library, and does not work by itself.
-A reference CLI is available in [`@angular/schematics-cli`](../schematics_cli/README.md).
+A [reference CLI](https://github.com/angular/devkit/tree/master/packages/_schematics_cli) is available on this repository, but is not published on NPM.
 This document explain the library usage and the tooling API, but does not go into the tool implementation itself.

 The tooling is responsible for the following tasks: